How to Record Mac Internal Audio Without BlackHole: 3 Methods That Actually Work (2026)

 • Browser-based product demos and walkthroughs

-• Short clips you want to share via link
+• Short clips you want to share by link to a teammate

 CriterionMethod 1: QurecoMethod 2: Audio HijackMethod 3: Loom